founders-building-south-side-on-a-bright-sunny-day

 Academic Regulations

 The Academic Regulations are accessible to all students through the student intranet.
-The Regulations outline the rules and requirements which the College, and its students, are required to adhere to.
+The Regulations outline the rules and requirements which the University, and its students, are required to adhere to.
 You will be provided with a copy of the Regulations on Academic Misconduct in your case file, however, to access the other Regulations, please visit these webpages.

 Personal and Wellbeing Support: